-The main decision to make is between Standard or Thermostatic valves and is completly up to you dependent on the purpose of the radiator or towel rail installation.
-However it is recomended that on any system that a set of valves is used on at least one radiator on any given system.
+The main decision to make is between Standard or Thermostatic valves and is completely up to you dependent on the purpose of the radiator or towel rail installation.
+However it is recommended that on any system that a set of valves is used on at least one radiator on any given system.

 All of our products are listed at delta T50 which is the European standard for BTU heat output ratings.
 When comparing other products please make sure you check the delta rating the products have been listed as at Delta T60 or T70 these could be greatly inflated.
 (1000 BTUs @Delta T50 converts to 1264 BTUs @Delta T60 and 1400 BTUs @Delta T70)

 Bleeding is the process of getting rid of any air that has accumulated at the top of the towel rail.
 This air stops water circulating through all parts of the towel rail.
 This means that the overall efficiency of the central heating system is therefore reduced and can cost you more.